Quantum Electron Clouds near Black Holes: Black Atoms and Molecules: Black hole molecule

 \section{Black hole molecule}

+According to elementary chemistry, when two atomic nuclei share electrons, a hydrogen molecule is formed.
+In particular, the hydrogen molecular ion $\mathrm{H}_2^+$, where two atomic nuclei share a single electron, is known as a model that can be solved exactly.
 It is now natural to examine the ``black hole molecule'' that consists of two black hole hydrogen atoms.
 This is composed of the two stable charged black holes together with the quantum electrons that are trapped by them.
-We consider the multi-centered Majumdar--Papapetrou black hole solution as the nuclei of the molecule.
+We consider the multicentered Majumdar--Papapetrou black hole solution as the nuclei of the molecule.
 The Majumdar--Papapetrou solution in four dimensions is given by

-where $U$ is the harmonic function in $\mathbb{R}^3$:
+where $U$ is the harmonic function in $\mathbb{R}^3$,

-Here $M_i$ ($i=1, \ldots, N$) are constants and $(x_i, y_i, z_i)$ are centers of the black holes in $\mathbb{R}^3$.
+Here, $M_i$ ($i=1, \ldots, N$) are constants and $(x_i, y_i, z_i)$ are centers of the black holes in $\mathbb{R}^3$.
 Each black hole in the Majumdar--Papapetrou solution \eqref{eq:MP} is stable since the gravitational attraction and the electromagnetic repulsion are balanced.

 We now focus on the $N=2$ binary black holes as the prototypical example.
 In this case, the three-dimensional Ricci scalar is calculated as